-1. Interest rates cuts have made rates more affordable than ever.
+1. Interest rates cuts have made rates more affordable than ever

 Tailored Funding Options for You

-4. Holiday sales and deals.
+4. Holiday sales and deals

+First, it can bring in revenue to your fledging business.
+Between Thanksgiving and New Year’s, people shop as they do in no other period of the year.
 Aggressive shoppers can be easily persuaded to buy some products from you, even if your business has just begun to be up and running.
 Even people who may not be in shopping mode at other times of the year are revenue generators in the holiday period.
 You can tap both those groups of people in generating sales.

 It’s not only the leadup to the holidays that provide deals, of course.
 Immediately after Christmas, many items needed in offices and other business sites will see a steep markdown.
-It’s to your advantage to purchase during times of deep discounts — like the last week of 2019.
+It’s to your advantage to purchase during times of deep discounts — like the last week of 2020.